marrgosha/jungles/README.md

 <ins> Project description:</ins>

 Project contains packages: main, entity, util.
-Package entity contains class Tiger which dscribes animal.
+Package entity contains class Tiger which describes an animal.
 Package util contains class EventProducer which describes 8 possible events from animal life using cycles and if-else operator.
-The goal of a project is to simulate a life of an animal and prevent its early death.
+The goal of the project is to simulate a life of an animal and prevent its early death.
 Events happening to the animal are displayed one by one in the console.